-Hiatus hernia is generally diagnosed when doctors perform a barium X-ray or endoscopy.
+Hiatus hernia is most commonly diagnosed when doctors do an endoscopy to investigate reflux, or when a barium X-ray has been performed.
+The hiatus hernia can show up as a bulge that is positioned between the oesophagus and your stomach.
 Large hiatus hernias can be observed on plain chest X-rays.

 A barium swallow test or barium meal is a test in which you will be asked to drink a chalky liquid containing barium that helps your internal organs show up more clearly on X-ray pictures.
 The barium will outline your gullet, stomach and upper part of your small intestine.
 This test may help your doctor see whether you have a hiatus hernia.

 Another way your doctor may check for a hiatus hernia is by referring you for a gastroscopy, which is an endoscopic examination.
 This is where you are given a light sedative and a doctor will insert a thin flexible lighted tube (an endoscope) down into your oesophagus (gullet).

 The tube allows the doctor to ‘look’ at your oesophagus and check for abnormalities.
 This common procedure is usually painless and is generally performed in day surgery centres in public or private hospitals.

 How is a hiatus hernia treated?

 A hiatus hernia, particularly a small one of the sliding type, is a common condition that does not usually cause many symptoms or problems.